ST JAMES, HILL TOP,

 Rev Mark Wilson

-In November of 2020we heard that 46th Sandwell Scouts were coming back to St James after 10 years of meeting elsewhere. it was a real joy having them back with us.
-Since then Nicola Jonson the Scout Leader of 46th Sandwell has been made the District commissioner and Mark our Vicar has been invested as one of the helpers.
+In November of 2020 we heard that 46th Sandwell Scouts were coming back to St James after 10 years of meeting elsewhere. it was a real joy having them back with us.
+Since then Nicola Jonson the Scout Leader of 46th Sandwell has been made the District commissioner and Mark our Vicar has been invested as a scout and is the group Chaplin.